-Then, we solved three 3D problems.
-In all cases the computational domain is $[-2,2]^3$ divided in $100^3$ regular grid nodes.
-Figure \ref{fig:sphere} shows the evolution of a sphere ($A=0.7$, $B=0.3$), Figure \ref{fig:cross} shows the evolution of a cross ($A=1.5$, $B=0.5$), and Figure \ref{fig:dog} shows the evolution of a dog-like object ($A=1.5$, $B=0.5$).
-The size of the small gap below the dog's snout is comparable to the space step, which should ideally chosen as fine as the printer's layer height.
+Moving to real 3D problems, we tested eight objects.
+In all cases the computational domain $[-2,2]^3$ is divided in $100^3$ regular grid nodes.
+The first two examples, a sphere and a cross, are shown in Fig.\ \ref{fig:spherecross}(a,b).
+They have been easily obtained as the zero level set of a corresponding hyper-surface embedded in $\R^4$ and no .STL files have been required.
+The parameters used for the evolution are $C_1=0.7$, $C_2=0.3$ for the sphere and $C_1=1.5$, $C_2=0.5$ for the cross.

+These simple numerical tests clearly show the advantage of the proposed approach: the additional material used to make the object printable is rather minimal, being concentrated in the critical zones.
+No evident waste of material is visible.
+More precisely, we see that the additional material is limited to the quantity needed to support overhangs within the maximum allowed slope.

+The following three examples are shown in Fig.\ \ref{fig:newtests}(a,b,c).
+In this case, we obtained the objects as the zero level set of the distance function (see section \ref{sec:LS.df}) for the corresponding surface given as .STL file.
+The parameters used for the evolution are (a) $C_1=0.8$, $C_2=0.8$, (b) $C_1=1.8$, $C_2=0.6$, and (c) $C_1=0.6 $, $C_2=1.2$.

+Again we see that the additional material is rather minimal and concentrated in the critical zones.

+The last three examples are shown in Fig.\ \ref{fig:brackets}(a,b,c).
+In this case we tried to fix overhangs of some mechanical components, starting again from the corresponding .STL files.
+The parameters used for the evolution are (a) $C_1=3.5$, $C_2=0.9$, (b) $C_1=1.2$, $C_2=1.6$, and (c) $C_1=5.6$, $C_2=0.3$.